 To adress the problem of real-time stereo matching on high-res imagery, an end-to-end framework that searches for correspondences incrementally over a coarse-to-fine hierarchy is proposed.

-We recast the continuous problem of depth regression as discrete binary classification, whose output is the occupancy probabilities on a 3D voxel grid.
+We cast the continuous problem of depth regression as discrete binary classification, whose output is the occupancy probabilities on a 3D voxel grid.
 Such output reliably and efficiently captures multi-modal depth distributions in ambiguous cases.